The Hinduja Foundation

 • Clear, measurable outcomes aligned with Foundation priorities

-• Demonstrate community need and organizational capacity
+• Demonstrate community need and organisational capacity

 • For community fund: strong connection to central London communities